-Pharmacy shall provide subscribers access to negotiated prices for all drugs on the drug formulary, even when subscriber is not entitled to any benefit under the terms of the Medicare program's benefit plan because of the application of any Part D cost share.
+Pharmacy shall provide Medicare Programs benefit plan subscribers access to negotiated prices for all drugs on the drug formulary, even when subscriber is not entitled to any benefit under the terms of the Medicare Program's benefit plan because of the application of any Part D cost share.
 The total negotiated price of the drug must include any dispensing fees outlined in the Pharmacy Participation Agreement.
-Negotiated prices must be uniform and available to Medicare program's benefit plan subscribers for a particular covered drug when purchased from the same Pharmacy.
+Negotiated prices must be uniform and available to Medicare Program's benefit plan subscribers for a particular covered drug when purchased from the same Pharmacy.

-Medicare parts A & B vs. D claims adjudication
+Medicare Part A & Part B vs. Part D claims adjudication